jerroldwindman/csvParser/README.md

 # csvParser

-To begin, make sure the localhostpath in the first function of script.js is set to the path where the CSV file is located on the computer.

 The system is intended for sorting and filtering large datasets contained within CSV files.
 Trying to parse files with other extensions may result in unknown and potentially catastrophic consequences.